nicolewhite/reddit-airport-codes/README.md

 There can be false positives if your post contains an acronym that happens to match the IATA or ICAO code of an airport.

-For example, **ILS** is commonly used to refer to **Instrument Landing System** but is also the IATA code of [Ilopango International Airport](https://en.wikipedia.org/wiki/Ilopango_International_Airport) in El Salvador.
+For example, **ILS** is commonly used to refer to the [Instrument Landing System](https://en.wikipedia.org/wiki/Instrument_landing_system) but is also the IATA code of [Ilopango International Airport](https://en.wikipedia.org/wiki/Ilopango_International_Airport) in El Salvador.

 We maintain a list of common acronyms like this so that they can be ignored.
-If you want to nominate a new acronym to add to the ignore list because it overlaps with the codes of a relatively unknown airport, please [open an issue](https://github.com/nicolewhite/reddit-airport-codes/issues/new).
+If you want to nominate a new acronym to add to this list because it overlaps with the code of a relatively unknown airport, please [open an issue](https://github.com/nicolewhite/reddit-airport-codes/issues/new).

 ## How do I add this bot to my community?